meobilivang/Team-4-VTDT-Training/README.md

 All members receive the **same number** of topics to work on.
 Please note that all topics are *similar*.

-:question: **Why we dont assign specific topics to each individual?**
+:question: **Why we don't assign specific topics to each individual?**

 We expect that all mentees should reach some level of understanding on core topics (**HPA, KEDA, Prometheus**).
 Everyone should execute research/lab & write reports on all topics.